not-magic/Open309/README.md

 There are three variants of switch plates in the releases:

-* Standard - (24.7 seems to be what the stock spacing is)
+* Standard - 24.7 seems to be what the stock spacing is.
 * Variable Deadzones - These adjust the switch spacings to have a larger down deadzone and the rest to have shorter deadzones, just for something to play around with.
 * D2RV - These are what I found worked for me for the D2RV-LG switches, and include variable deadzones.
 I have settled on the 24.3 spacing.

-The variable deadzone switch plates are meant to be oriented with the text to the top of the body, so the "down" switch is a the top.
+The variable deadzone switch plates are meant to be oriented with the text to the front of the stick enclosure, e.g. the "down" switch is at the top

 There are many variations of the collars with different throw angles and collar shapes:

 * circle
-* heavy_squircle
+* light_squircle (a more circular shape)
-* squircle
+* squircle (a shape I found I liked)
-* light_squircle
+* heavy_squircle (a more squarish shape)
 * square

 And each of them in throw angles: